OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-49.md

 They will neither hunger nor thirst, nor will the scorching heat or sun beat down on them.
 He who has compassion on them will guide them and lead them beside springs of water.

 ## Isaiah 49:11
-I will turn all my mountains into roads, and my highways will be raised up.
+I will transform all my mountains into roads, and my highways will be elevated.

 ## Isaiah 49:12
 See, they will come from afar— some from the north, some from the west, and some from the land of Aswan.”